 Article manuscripts submissions should, in general, contain 6,000-10,000 words.
 Submissions must include an abstract (up to 150 words), up to 5 keywords, and a reference list.
 All submitted manuscripts must be original, unpublished works and may not be under consideration at another publication.

 Authors should submit manuscripts via email.
 Manuscripts should be submitted in Word format (.doc, .docx, .rtf), using Times New Roman font.
 Any reasonable formatting style for notes and references is fine at the time of submission.
-If the manuscript is accepted for publication the author will be asked to bring it into line with the journal's style (Chicago Manual of Style).
-A helpful resource on The Chicago Manual of Style is available here.
+All editorial correspondence and inquiries may be sent to [email protected].

-Article manuscripts must be prepared for blind review with the author’s name and affiliation appearing only on the first, detachable page.
+Article manuscripts must be prepared for anonymous review with the author’s name and affiliation appearing only on the first, detachable page.
 If the manuscript contains words in languages other than English it is best to send both PDF and Word versions to ensure formatting consistency.